-Falcon is a prisoner on an island in Haiti (when Cap meets him he says: “You sound more Harlem than Haiti”), where Steve Rogers is sent while Red Skull has hijacked his body.
+Falcon is a prisoner on an island in Haiti (when Cap meets him he says: “You sound more Harlem than Haiti”).

 That’s right: Skull used the Cosmic Cube to do a body switch.
 Foreshadows of Ed Brubaker.

 Anyway, it leads to unsettling panels like the above and this: